dsbristol/dst/assessments.md

 There are **two** types of assessments:

-* **Group Assessments** are are approx two-month long, allowing a deep-delve into a specific area of Data Science applied to Cyber Security.
+* **Group Assessments** are each around a month long, allowing a deep-delve into a specific area of Data Science.
 They make up a total of 60% of the course mark (two, each worth 30%).
 * **Individual Portfolios** are whole-semester activities, individually undertaken to explore areas of data science covered by the lecture material in greater depth.
 Portfolios make up remaining 40% of the course.

 * Formative Assessments (that do not contribute to grade):